-The Internet of Things (IoT) market in India is expected to grow up to USD 15 billion by 2020 from USD 5.6 billion this year, driven by adoption across sectors like manufacturing, automotive, transportation and logistics, according to a report by Nasscom and Deloitte.
+The Internet of Things (IoT) market in India is expected to grow up to USD 15 billion by 2020 from USD 5.6 billion this year, driven by adoption across sectors like manufacturing, automotive, transportation, and logistics, according to a report by Nasscom and Deloitte.

 The report indicates that the IoT market in India stands at USD 5.6 billion with 200 million connected units in 2016.
-The IoT ecosystem in India comprises of around 120 organisations from across the value chain.
+The IoT ecosystem in India comprises of around 120 organizations from across the value chain.

 The report titled IoT - Revolution in the Making laid emphasis on the growth of IoT as not just creating consumer solutions but also adding value in industrial applications.

-It stated that the IoT segment is expected to grow across industries, with utilities, manufacturing, automotive and transportation and logistics providing greater opportunities for development, compared to other sectors.
+It stated that the IoT segment is expected to grow across industries, with utilities, manufacturing, automotive, and transportation and logistics providing greater opportunities for development, compared to other sectors.

 According to 6Wresearch, India Internet Of Things Market is projected to grow at a CAGR of 28.2% during 2016-22.
-In India IoT market, Industrial IoT accounted for majority of the market share followed by consumer IoT.
-Industrial IoT segment market is registering growth on account of rise in industrial applications for increase in production.
+In India IoT market, Industrial IoT accounted for the majority of the market share followed by consumer IoT.
+The Industrial IoT segment market is registering growth on account of rise in industrial applications for increase in production.

-According to Shefali Goel, Research Analyst, Research and Consulting, 6Wresearch, "Smart wearable are gaining popularity in our country owing it to the growing awareness and increasing acceptance of smart watches in the country."
+According to Shefali Goel, Research Analyst, Research and Consulting, 6Wresearch, "Smart wearable are gaining popularity in our country owing it to the growing awareness and increasing acceptance of smartwatches in the country."

 "Further, home automation application in consumer IoT segment is set for a major boost due to declining prices and emergence of smart homes concept in the country," Goel adds.

-"With the incorporation of IoT in both consumer and industrial sector, there is a rapid expansion of the ecosystem.
+"With the incorporation of IoT in both consumer and industrial sectors, there is a rapid expansion of the ecosystem.
 Major companies are turning to adopt IoT to increase their efficiency and customer experience," says Aditi Sharma, Research Associate, Research and Consulting, 6Wresearch.

-Companies such as Nokia, Tata Communications, Cisco, KPMG and Microsoft among others are rapidly making inroads in the IoT domain.
+Companies such as Nokia, Tata Communications, Cisco, KPMG, and Microsoft among others are rapidly making inroads in the IoT domain.

 Nokia's India unit announced a slew of new 5G and Internet of Things (IoT) technology services that it plans to deploy in the country, mostly targeted at governments that can use the solutions to create smart cities and improve public safety.

-The Finnish firm showcased more than 60 different use-cases of these technologies at its annual Innovation Day in Bengaluru, including those that are already live and ready for use as well as ones that aren't live yet.
+The Finnish firm showcased more than 60 different use-cases of these technologies at its annual Innovation Day in Bengaluru, including those that are already life and ready for use as well as ones that aren't live yet.
 The company's research and development office in Bengaluru, which has around 5,000 employees, creates solutions for both its Indian and international markets.
-The brand new IoT range, will focus more on Indian clients, especially governments.
+The brand new IoT range will focus more on Indian clients, especially governments.

-Tata Communications is rolling out an IoT/ Machine to Machine (M2M) communications network, with full coverage starting in Mumbai, Delhi and Bangalore.
+Tata Communications is rolling out an IoT/ Machine to Machine (M2M) communications network, with full coverage starting in Mumbai, Delhi, and Bangalore.
 The company partnered with semiconductors giant Semtech Corporation to deploy 35 IoT proofs-of-concept (PoCs) based on LoRa Technology across these cities. to deploy 35 IoT proofs-of-concept (PoCs) based on LoRa Technology across these cities to deploy 35 IoT proofs-of-concept (PoCs) based on LoRa Technology across these cities.

 "IoT is set to become a major differentiator in driving the next generation of services and products.
-In India, while the industry is at a nascent stage industrial applications of IoT primarily in manufacturing, automotive and transportation and logistics are expected to drive IoT revenues by 2020," Nasscom President R Chandrasekhar said.
+In India, while the industry is at a nascent stage industrial applications of IoT primarily in manufacturing, automotive, and transportation and logistics are expected to drive IoT revenues by 2020," Nasscom President R Chandrasekhar said.

 Media Courtesy : Enterprise Innovation